Faares/Curated/README.md

 [^ab]: E.g. resources in Cybersecurity, Pharmacology, or Toxicology..etc.
 [^ht]: E.g. How to use XXXX tool/technology to make a mobile application.
 [^hw]: *How XXXX works* is acceptable.
+[^b4]: Also known as "Big Four" or "Gang of Four".